 Kari is actively involved in volunteering her time in the legal community.
-She has the distinction of being elected as the 2013 President of the Clark County Bar Association having served on the Association’s Executive Board since 2006.
-From 2003 to 2010, Kari acted as a Trustee for the State Bar of Nevada’s Client Security Fund, during which period she investigated defalcation claims against attorneys on behalf of the State Bar.
-Kari is also a member of the Probate and Trust Law section of the State Bar and the Southern Nevada Association of Women Attorneys.
-Most recently, Kari was elected to the State Bar of Nevada Board of Governors for a 2-year term.
+She was elected as a Member of the State Bar of Nevada Board of Governors in 2014, and is serving her third term as a Governor from 2019 to 2022.
+Kari also has the distinction of being elected as the 2013 President of the Clark County Bar Association having served on the Association’s Executive Board since 2006.
+From 2003 to 2010, she acted as a Trustee for the State Bar of Nevada’s Client Security Fund, during which period she investigated defalcation claims against attorneys on behalf of the State Bar.
+Kari is a steadfast member of the Probate and Trust Law Section of the State Bar and the Southern Nevada Association of Women Attorneys.

 Kari’s practice at JEFFREY BURR focuses on trust administration, probate and estate planning.
-She is licensed to practice law in Nevada, Oregon and Washington, and before the U.S. Court of Appeals for the Ninth Circuit, the U.S. District Court for the District of Nevada and the U.S. District Court for the District of Oregon.
-She has been selected as Vegas Inc's 2013 Women to Watch.
+She is admitted to practice law in Nevada, Oregon and Washington, and before the U.S. Court of Appeals for the Ninth Circuit, the U.S. District Court for the District of Nevada and the U.S. District Court for the District of Oregon.